vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/2_encounter_in_the_mantra.md

 of Śiva\) on whose apex is a *bindu* and on each of whose two lower angles is also a *bindu* : two *bindus* , therefore, which make up a *visarga* whose written form is that of two dots \(:\).
 The upper *bindu* , it is said, is *kāma* , desire or passion; it is considered to be made up of the coalescence of the whole Sanskrit alphabet, from *A* to *HA* and as being the Sun.
 The *visarga* results from the division in two of *bindu* .
 It is the sixteenth “vowel” of the alphabet symbol-

 izing the creative power 9 of *vāc, * its two dots being symbolically Moon and Fire.
 10 It is *kalā* , that is, active power.
-Between these two, between *kāma * and *kalā* , extends the *kuṇḍ alinī* , which is graphically drawn as the letter *Ī * inscribed within a triangle pointing downward \(a feminine symbol, that of Śakti\).
+Between these two, between *kāma * and *kalā* , extends the *kuṇḍalinī* , which is graphically drawn as the letter *Ī * inscribed within a triangle pointing downward \(a feminine symbol, that of Śakti\).
 On the down-pointed apex of this triangle is the letter *HA* , or *hārdhakalā* , “the power of the half of *HA* ” \(a term that denotes also the *visarga* \).

-These two triangles with *kun ḍ alinī* located inside them are considered a symbol of the totality, from *A to HA* .
+These two triangles with *kunḍalinī* located inside them are considered a symbol of the totality, from *A to HA* .
 They are also, mainly, a fi gure of the Goddess \(sexually united with Śiva\), her face being the “middle” upper *bindu* , the two lower *bindus* on the ends of the lower line of the masculine triangle being her two breasts, and the apex of the down-turned feminine triangle \(where *HA* or *hārdhakalā * is\) being her *yoni* .
-The shape of *kuṇḍ alinī* , the letter *Ī * \(or, rather, the *bījaīṂ * , since *kuṇḍ alinī* is topped by the middle *bindu* \), evokes her coiled form.
-This *kuṇḍ alinī* , says the YH, is refl ected by the two lower *bindus* , a statement not clearly explained by the commentators.
-Thus, this diagram, with *kuṇḍ alinī* and the two superposed intersecting triangles, represents the co-presence of the sexually united Śiva and Śakti.
+The shape of *kuṇḍalinī* , the letter *Ī * \(or, rather, the *bījaīṂ * , since *kuṇḍalinī* is topped by the middle *bindu* \), evokes her coiled form.
+This *kuṇḍalinī* , says the YH, is refl ected by the two lower *bindus* , a statement not clearly explained by the commentators.
+Thus, this diagram, with *kuṇḍalinī* and the two superposed intersecting triangles, represents the co-presence of the sexually united Śiva and Śakti.
 11

 68
 The interpretation of this stanza as a description of the *śrīvidyā* embodying the *kāmakalā* diagram, however arbitrary, is confi rmed by other works of the Tripurā tradition, such as Nāṭanānandanātha’s commentary on the seventh stanza of Puṇyānandanātha’s *Kāmakalāvilāsa* or the NṣA, 2.185–

 186, with the commentaries of Śivānanda and Vidyānanda.
-It is also to be found in the *Gandharvatantra* , 30.37–64, which prescribes a visualization of *kuṇḍ alinī* shaped as the letter *Ī Ṃ * extending in the yogic body of the adept from the *mūlādhāra* to the *brahmarandhra. *
+It is also to be found in the *Gandharvatantra* , 30.37–64, which prescribes a visualization of *kuṇḍalinī* shaped as the letter *Ī Ṃ * extending in the yogic body of the adept from the *mūlādhāra* to the *brahmarandhra. *

 This is why she is described as supremely blissful and beautiful and animated by the *spanda* , the primordial vibration that creates and animates the universe.

 The equally obscure next stanza is explained by the commentaries as describing the role played by the letters *A* and *HA* of the *śrīvidyā* .

-She holds herself in the central block \[ *pin ḍ a* \] of the mantra in the sky of the primordial vibration \[ formed by\] the expansion of the central breath.
+She holds herself in the central block \[ *pinḍa* \] of the mantra in the sky of the primordial vibration \[ formed by\] the expansion of the central breath.
 Then, in the third block, //22// she fl ashes forth undivided in the *kūṭa* of Rahu. //23a//

 *madhyaprāṇaprathārūpaspandavyomni sthitā puna ḥ * /

-*madhyame mantrapiṇḍ e tu tṛtīye piṇḍ ake puna ḥ * //22//
+*madhyame mantrapiṇḍe tu tṛtīye piṇḍake puna ḥ * //22//

 *rāhukūṭādvayasphūrjat*